 On the cover of Freedom Highway (Nonesuch), the new album by Rhiannon Giddens, the singer stands alone in a forlorn position, barefoot on a muddy country road.
 The colours are as subdued as the artist who graces the cover.
 Frank Zappa once said that album art is often a key to the music inside, yet one would be surprised by the music on Freedom Highway, a wide-ranging sequence of original songs, closing with the "Pops" Staples title track.
-For Giddens, who prides herself as a student of African-American history, bowing one’s head in respect to past generations is the first order of the day.
+For Giddens, who prides herself on being a student of African-American history, bowing one’s head in respect to past generations is the first order of the day.
 After that, a celebration the songs of which Freedom Highway are made.

-I think part of the success of this record is Giddens' association with musician/producer Dirk Powell, the Grammy-nominated fiddle player.
-He co-wrote several of the tracks on this release and his contribution has certainly been effective, even though a listener never knows who specifically wrote what on a particular tune.
-That said, Powell’s collaboration with Giddens lifts the music and frees it from cliché, while opening the pallet to a wider choice of colours and rhythms.
+I think part of the success of this record is Giddens's association with musician/producer Dirk Powell, the Grammy-nominated fiddle player.
+He co-wrote several of the tracks on this release and his contribution has certainly been effective, even though a listener never knows specifically who wrote what on a particular tune.
+That said, Powell’s collaboration with Giddens lifts the music and frees it from cliché, while opening the pallette to a wider choice of colours and rhythms.
 Case in point: the urban sound of “Better Get It Right The First Time,” a steady R&B song with a rap break from her nephew Justin Harrington, as he rounds out the daily fears of police brutality in Black neighborhoods.

-Freedom Highway never strays too far away from itself as a politically charged album, in fact that’s Giddens’ intention as a composer.
+Freedom Highway never strays too far away from itself as a politically charged album; in fact that’s Giddens’ intention as a composer.
 In an articulate Oxford American profile recently published called Past is Present, author Gayle Wald describes Giddens' writing process this way: “clear-eyed conceptualization of music as history: not merely as sonic ornamentation of the past but the past in sonic form.”
-It’s a solid assessment of Giddens place in American music.
+It’s a solid assessment of Giddens's place in American music.
 What’s interesting to me is her excellent version of “Birmingham Sunday” written by the under-recognized Richard Farina.
 The song reports on the 1963 murder of four girls by the KKK at the 16th Street Baptist Church in Alabama.
-Giddens takes this classic talking history song and makes it her own because it’s an informed performance rather than Farina’s original as a reporter of history, even though Giddens wasn’t yet born.
+Giddens takes this classic talking history song and makes it her own because it’s an informed performance rather than Farina’s original as a reporter of history, even though Giddens wasn’t yet born when he wrote it.
 In her version we can’t hide from the emotional impact of the wrongs of the past; we are involved and in a way, responsible for social injustices.
 But it’s not about blame or being lectured from a self-righteous artist.
 It’s about understanding the inhumanity of history through song: a deeper message Freedom Highway offers with passion, grace and a little fire.

 John Corcelli is a music critic, broadcast/producer, and musician.
 He is the author of Frank Zappa FAQ: All That’s Left to Know About the Father of Invention (Backbeat Books, 2016) now available.